 Answer Possible reasons Actions Yes System functioning properly.
 No action required.
 No On controller enclosures with iSCSI host interface ports, replication set creation fails due to use of CHAP.
-If using CHAP (Challenge-Handshake Authentication Protocol), configure it as described in the SMU Reference Guide section about working in the Replications topic.
-No Unable to create the secondary volume (the destination volume in the virtual disk group to which you will replicate data from the primary volume)?
+If using CHAP (Challenge-Handshake Authentication Protocol), configure it as described in "Working in the Replications topic" or "Replicating a volume" within the SMU Reference Guide.
+No Unable to create the secondary volume (the destination volume on the virtual disk group to which you will replicate data from the primary volume)?
 Review event logs (in the footer, click the events panel and select Show Event List) for indicators of a specific fault in a replication data path component.
 Follow any Recommended Actions.
-Verify valid specification of the secondary volume according to either of the following criteria: A conflicting volume does not already exist Creation of the new volume on the disk group No Communication link is down.
-See actions described in "Can you view information about remote links?" (page 55).
+Verify valid specification of the secondary volume according to either of the following criteria: A conflicting volume does not already exist Creation of the new volume in the disk group No Communication link is down.
+See actions described in "Can you view information about remote links?" (page 60).